What really is 'Chhatra Janata'?

 Student people vs student politics

-I would say that while there is a historical distinction of students within the context of Bangladesh, there is a further difference between politics of students as/for people, student politics, and global youth politics.
+I would say that while there is a historical distinction to students within the context of Bangladesh, there is a further difference between a politics of students as/for people and student politics and global youth politics.
 That students occupy a particular place of importance within the history of Bangladesh comes through very sharply in the 1987 novel Chilekothar Sepai (The Soldier in the Attic) by Akhtaruzzaman Elias.
-Coincidentally, I was reading this novel alongside the events unfolding in Bangladesh.
-I found a curious resonance between the fictionalised Dhaka of 1969 and the Dhaka of 2024, with some of the same terms, such as shoirachar or autocrat, in circulation then in condemnation of the Pakistan government of Ayub Khan as now, and of course, the same acts of protests, such as meetings in iconic sites, processions, even the burnings of buildings associated with a despised government.
+Coincidentally I was reading this novel alongside the events unfolding in Bangladesh.
+I found a curious resonance between the fictionalised Dhaka of 1969 and the Dhaka of 2024, with some of the same terms, such as shoirachar or autocrat, in circulation then in condemnation of the Pakistan government of Ayub Khan as now, and of course the same acts of protests, such as, meetings in iconic sites, processions, even the burnings of buildings associated with a despised government.

 That students mean something, if not exactly leadership—as there are others including politicians, union organisers and local businessmen vying for that role within the novel—that they provide moral authority, direction and coaxing is borne out by Haddi Khijir, the erstwhile rickshaw-puller who is one of the novel’s protagonists.
 Khijir has enough revolutionary fervour to excite and organise a phalanx of rickshaw-pullers, but still dotes on individual students, such as Anwar, and looks out for those he calls “Payjama-Panjabi-Muffler” (referring to students on account of the generic and homespun nature of their clothes) in the crowd to take their lead in the procession.